What is TMS therapy?

 What exactly happens to you during TMS therapy sessions?

-You are seated in a comfortable chair with earplugs (to avoid the tap-tap sound of the treatment).
-Once comfortable, a cushioned helmet will be placed over your head, and the certified technician will place a TMS device over your head to ensure maximum and effective transcranial magnetic stimulation of the targeted brain structures.
+You are seated in a comfortable chair with earplugs (to reduce the tap-tap sound of the treatment).
+Once comfortable, a cushioned helmet will be placed over your head, and the certified technician will position a TMS device over your head to ensure maximum and effective transcranial magnetic stimulation of the targeted brain structures.

 Treatment time varies, Deep TMS therapy will last about twenty minutes and Theta Burst Therapy will last about six minutes.